auth0/docs/articles/hooks/extensibility-points/post-change-password.md

 ---
+title: Post Change Password Extensibility Point
-description: Learn about the Post Change Password Hook available for Database Connections.
+description: Learn how hooks can be used with the Post Change Password extensibility point, which is available for database connections.
 beta: true
 toc: true
 topics: